tgunr/mcpm.sh/CONTRIBUTING.md

 ## Design Guidelines

-getmcp.io follows a minimal, clean design philosophy:
+mcpm.sh follows a minimal, clean design philosophy:

 - Stick to a minimal black and white color scheme
 - Focus on functionality and readability